KKoichi276052/My-study/README.md

 Instructor guided project from [this course](https://www.udemy.com/course/10-mega-responsive-websites-with-html-css-and-javascript/)

+**Responsive website with HTML / CSS / JS**

-### What I've learned
+### Keytakeways
-- Emerging vertical navbar on click and
+- Controlling emergence of vertical navbar on click
+- 3D transition effect by opening side navbar
+- video play by mouseover and stop by mouseout

 ---